Career Timeline of John Kerry: Major Achievements and Milestones

 In 2011, John Kerry supported American military action in Libya.

-During the 2012 Obama reelection campaign, John Kerry participated in debate preparation with the president, impersonating Mitt Romney.
+During the 2012 Obama reelection campaign, John Kerry participated in one-on-one debate preparation with the president, impersonating the Republican candidate Mitt Romney.

-On January 24, 2013, John Kerry's confirmation hearing took place before the Senate Foreign Relations Committee.
+On January 24, 2013, John Kerry's confirmation hearing took place before the Senate Foreign Relations Committee, the same panel where he first testified in 1971.

 January 29, 2013: Confirmed as Secretary of State

-On January 29, 2013, John Kerry was confirmed as Secretary of State by the full Senate with a vote of 94–3.
+On January 29, 2013, the Senate Foreign Relations Committee unanimously voted to approve John Kerry as Secretary of State, and the full Senate confirmed him on the same day with a vote of 94–3.

 February 1, 2013: Sworn in as Secretary of State